 We expect students to be engaged in their learning.
 This includes being open to learning new ways of approaching academics.

-- Meet with McNeill Coordinator (minimum once/term) - Schedule one meeting with your McNeill Coordinator each semester to develop and discuss your academic and career success plan, and to assess your progress toward meeting your goals.
+- Meet with McNeill Coordinator (minimum twice per semester) - Schedule two meetings with your McNeill Coordinator each semester to develop and discuss your academic and career success plan, and to assess your progress toward meeting your goals.

 - Participate in the McNeill Academic Program events: